 A single ice axe loop is appreciated, but better lashing to secure it would be nice.
 It would also play much nicer with the front pocket were it to one side rather than on center.

 The compression straps are one of our complaints with the Windrider.
 The two straps on each side are outside the mesh pockets, and the lower one is virtually useless if you want to be able to access the side pockets.
 That said, we do like the V-shaped over-the-top compression strap, and the side straps that clip to the roll top for low volume.
 A single center ice axe loop is useful.
 The Windrider features a large internal mesh pocket to hold your hydration bladder and a sewn loop up top for securing it upright.
 A single port through the pack lets you route the drinking hose to your right shoulder.
 All told, the Windrider's design is relatively simple.
-Most of the other competitors in this review have more features than the Windrider, except for the Granite Gear Virga 2 and the Haglofs L.I.M.
-Strive 50 which are both packs that stand out due to their simplicity.
+Most of the other competitors in this review have more features than the Windrider, except for the Granite Gear Virga 2 and The North Face Phantom which are both packs that stand out due to their simplicity.

 The side pockets accept a one-liter Nalgene or a Jetboil stove and the hip belt pockets are a little larger than average.